Paul-Austria/SDP3-Uebung/Uebung02/SystemDokumentation.md

 #include <iostream>

-class EmployeeManager; // Forward declaration to avoid circular dependencies
+class IEmployeeManager; // Forward declaration to avoid circular dependencies

 /// <summary>
 /// Class representing a client that tests the EmployeeManager.